Angela, an animal lover, has a passion for learning and understanding God's creatures. As a born teacher, she enjoys sharing her knowledge.

 5. Jaguars Are Solitary Animals

 Unlike lions who live in a pride or male cheetahs who sometimes hunt in pairs called bachelor groups, jaguars are like many of the others in the feline family and are solitary animals.
-The males will roam a range of up to 80-90 square kilometers and will only greet another jaguar in order to mate.
-Once a mother is pregnant and has her cubs, the cubs only live with her for two years, before they find their own range.
+The males will roam a range of up to 80-90 square kilometers and will only greet another jaguar to mate.
+Once a mother is pregnant and has her cubs, the cubs only live with her for two years before they find their own range.

 6. Jaguars Prey on Any Meat That Crosses Their Path